 Cool the brownies completely on a wire rack.

-Then make the frosting: in a medium microwave-safe bowl, combine 2 cups chocolate chips and the peanut butter.
+Then make the frosting: In a medium microwave-safe bowl, combine 2 cups chocolate chips and peanut butter.

 Microwave this mixture on medium power for 2 minutes or until the chips melted; stir well.